Turkey: US Imperial Tool

 Syria’s going all out to avoid direct foreign intervention.
 Reyhanli was a staged anti-Assad provocation.
-Syrian Information Minister Omran al-Zoubi
+Syrian Information Minister Omran al-Zoubi denounced it.

 “Any accusation against Syria in any statement, (whether) explicit or implicit, by any Turkish official is completely rejected,” he said.

 Turkey bears full responsibility, he added.
 Erdogan turned border areas into “international terrorist concentrations.”

 He facilitates the delivery of weapons, munitions, funding and terrorists into Syria.
 He’s doing it complicit with Washington, key NATO partners and regional allies.

 We’ve had “problems with Turkey (for) hundreds of years, yet Syriaâ€¦has never acted this way or done such an act.
 It’s not because we can’t, but because the way we were raised and our morals, conduct and values don’t allow us to do such a thing,” he added.

 “Why should the bombings in Turkey take place days before Erdogan meeting Obama?”

 “Is it that (he) wants to show off and say he has enough power to intervene in Syria?”

 “Does Erdogan want to foil the Russian-US efforts to hold an international conference?”

 “I ask Erdogan to step down as a murderer and blood shedder, and I say to him that that it’s not his right to brag out his glories at the expense of the blood of the Turks and the Syrians.”